About Me

 I knew from a very early age I only ever wanted to be an artist and have always drawn since I can remember.
 I began to focus more seriously on my creativity after my first solo show in London, 2011.
 I paint as I want to capture the beauty of being alive and all that entails - the hardships, the love, and I want to explore our connection to the planet and others.
 I think this is why I return to the figure and nature again and again.
 I also find people's stories fascinating and painting gives me a way to communicate them.
 Each mark, each line has a history and can tell a whole story.
 There are often many layers to my paintings, as there are to people.

-I grew up around London and now live in the East Sussex countryside, which has greatly influenced my recent works.
-I graduated from Wimbledon School of Art and the University of East London where I studied Fine Art.
-I've exhibited work in approximately forty exhibitions to date and been shortlisted for the Ruth Borchard Self-Portrait Prize, Rye Society Of Arts Summer Exhibition, Towner Gallery Sussex Open and Hastings Museum Open.
-I run weekly drawing and painting classes online and face to face.
+I've exhibited work in approximately forty exhibitions to date and been shortlisted for the Ruth Borchard Self-Portrait Prize, Rye Society Of Arts Summer Exhibition, Towner Gallery Sussex Open, Hastings Museum Open and John Moore Painting Prize.
 My work is held in private collections in Australia, US, UK, Singapore & New Zealand.

 To enquire if an artwork is available, to commission a piece, or if you would like to feature my work please e-mail rachelglittenberg@gmail.com.